HannahHealyQCA/1701QCA-Assessment2/index.md

 ## Other research ##
 *Include here any other relevant research you have done.
 This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
 For each particular source, add a comment or two about why it is relevant or what you have taken from it.*

+### *Miniature Record Player Tutorial* ###

+**
+This tutorial helped me to make the record player fabrication.
+However, I had to alter it to fit the motor and I included a small hole at the back for the wires.
+This tutorial inspired me to use wooden sticks and helped me to create the small details such as the handle, knobs, needle and speakers.
+It also taught me an easier way to stain the wood.

+### *Miniature Upholstered Arm Chair* ###

+**
+This tutorial helped me make the armchair construction but I altered it to the materials I had.
+Instead of using foam board and quilt batting, I used strong cardboard and foam sheets.
+I also used the template provided as a rough guideline to create my own in my specific desired size.

+### *Brief resource name/description* ###

+*Provide a link, reference, or whatever is required for somebody else to find the resource.
+Then provide a few comments about what you have drawn from the resource.*

 ### *Brief resource name/description* ###

 *Provide a link, reference, or whatever is required for somebody else to find the resource.
 Then provide a few comments about what you have drawn from the resource.*